 Mandapal couldn’t help but exclaim that while Lapita sure was beautiful, the same couldn’t be said of her thoughts.
 “I have never come across a plant which didn’t like flowers,” and with these words Mandapal left the bower.
 But Lapita’s eyes had found whom she was seeking and knew that this was her love.
 She called Mandapal and said that he could go seek a life that he wanted, but she had found hers.
 She would love none but him and wait for him.
 From, then onwards, her eyes would seek and wait for none but Mandapal.
 Mandapal saw her pained and sad face and moved on.

-The wife meant for him
+He had a life with the wife meant for him

 Jarita was ecstatic to see Mandapal.
 Her happiness knew no bounds when she saw him.
 The two got married and time flew fast.
 The marriage yielded children and soon Jarita got busy with life, family and children.
 Mandapal was beginning to feel a void in his life, as he found Jarita always busy with their four children.
 Mandapal’s love was seeking a partner and he never found Jarita with him, even when the two were alone, as she was always preoccupied by the thoughts of her children and their needs and wants.
 Mandapal’s heart felt lonely.
 Jarita realised it and assured him that on the full moon night, she would meet him as before.